wimglenn/djangorestframework-queryfields/README.rst

 Introduction
 ------------

-This library allows API users to specify a subset of fields they are interested in, using query parameters of the request.
+This library allows API users to specify which fields they're interested in, using query parameters of the request.

 - Fewer bytes down the wire = snappier ajax for your webapps
-- Reduces backend load when expensive fields are unneeded
+- Decrease backend load when expensive fields go unneeded

 Installation